Tanjung Malim railway station

 The Tanjung Malim railway station is a Malaysian train station stationed at the north eastern side of and named after the town of Tanjung Malim, Perak.
-The station provides both Komuter and ETS services.
+The station provides both KTM Komuter and KTM ETS services.

-The station was first constructed in 1900 and at the time, served as the halt for the intercity trains.
-As part of the Rawang–Ipoh double tracking and electrification project, it was rebuilt in 2007 and reopened two years later, on 1 June 2009, as the final stop in the Rawang–Tanjung Malim shuttle service (formerly known as the Rawang–Kuala Kubu Bharu shuttle service).
-The service has since 2016 been merged with the Port Klang Line, making Tanjung Malim the northern terminus of the line.
+The station was first constructed in 1900 and at the time, served as a halt for KTM Intercity trains.
+As part of the Rawang-Ipoh double tracking and electrification project, it was rebuilt in 2007 and reopened two years later, on 1 June 2009, as the final stop on the then –Tanjung Malim shuttle service of the KTM Komuter (formerly known as the Rawang– shuttle service).
+The service has since been merged with KTM Komuter's main Port Klang Line, making Tanjung Malim the northern terminus of the line.
+The line was effectively renamed the and became an integral part of the Klang Valley Integrated Transit System.
+Tanjung Malim station is currently the northernmost station in the Klang Valley Integrated Transit System as well the KTM Komuter Central Sector system.

+On 12 August 2010, KTM ETS services were introduced to the station.

-The station, unlike the four other stations along the shuttle route, is situated along three railways with three platforms.
+The station, unlike the four other stations along the former shuttle route, is situated along three tracks with three platforms.
 Its only similarity with the other stations on the shuttle route is that it also contains facilities normally reserved for medium-to-large stations along three or more lines.
 In addition to ticketing facilities and basic amenities, the station contains spaces for administrative occupants, as well as a kiosk and an additional foot bridge (fused with a foot bridge exclusively for Komuter users) for pedestrians that simply intend to cross the railway lines.
 The station also includes low-tech support for disabled passengers.
 The station exits northeast into a branch road that leads west into the town centre of Tanjung Malim.

 The Tanjung Malim station's one side platform and one island platform are designated as Platform 1 (adjoining the main station building at the east, intended for southbound trains), Platform 2 (at the west, intended for northbound trains), and Platform 3.

 Location and locality

-It is located in Tanjung Malim town in Muallim District, Perak, Malaysia.
-This station is very close to Universiti Pendidikan Sultan Idris old campus and is in reasonably near distance to its new campus in Proton City, which also locates PROTON production plant there.
-Sultan Azlan Shah Polytechnic also is near to the area.
+It is located in Tanjung Malim town in the Muallim District of the state of Perak.
+This station is very close to the Sultan Idris Education University's (UPSI) old campus and is in reasonably near distance to its new campus in Proton City, which also contains Proton's production plant.
+The Sultan Azlan Shah Polytechnic also is nearby the station.

-The station also serves Behrang (as Behrang station don't serve many services hence it became their main station) and bordering towns of Hulu Selangor like Hulu Bernam town and Kalumpang.
+Apart from Tanjung Malim, the station is the main station serving the town of Behrang Stesen.
+Despite having its own station, station is currently not in use and not served by any train services.
+Tanjung Malim station also serves the bordering towns of the Hulu Selangor District in the state of Selangor like Hulu Bernam town and Kalumpang.